 If everyone is an "owner," who oversees the company?

-Like we mentioned earlier, management roles for an employee-owned company mirror those of most workplace organizations.
+As mentioned earlier, management roles for an employee-owned company mirror those of most workplace organizations.
 Each company has its own process for overseeing its ESOP, and its company as a whole.

 What are the advantages of being part of an ESOP?